damianm-dev/dmp-af/README.md

 It acts as a wrapper around the Airflow DAG, allowing you to run the models independently while preserving their dependencies.

-This project is a fork of [dbt-af](https://github.com/Toloka/dbt-af) by Toloka AI BV.

 ![dmp-af](docs/static/airflow_dag_layout.png)

 ### Why?